nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 When writing add-ons, it is recommended that you store your add-on code in separate folders, one per add-on.
 If you chose to download the add-on template, the folder structure will be automatically created.

 Once you install the needed dependencies (see above), paste the Gettext package executables into this add-on folder.
+Skip this if you plan to build your add-on using WSL Bash.

 ### Add-on folder structure